rafael-santiago/tulip/doc/MANUAL.md

             |--------------------------------------------------------|

 There is another nice (at least I judge) thing related with ``chords`` introduced with the last sample song.
-The ``Tulip`` when face chords made with notes mixing up frets less than fret #10 and greater or equal than fret #10, it try to adjust the notes considering your explicit preferences, for example, I think the following typesetting ugly:
+The ``Tulip`` when facing chords made with notes mixing up frets less than fret #10 and greater or equal than fret #10, try to adjust the notes considering your explicit preferences, for example, I think the following typesetting ugly:

     |-10-----(...)
     |-9------(...)